ash-bergs/periodic-react/README.md

 # periodic-react

-A little periodic table project using react, and css grid
+A small project to study the Periodic Table of Elements.

+### libraries:
+*framer-motion, react-router-dom *